CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 __Step 1:__: Examine pre-configured elements (Intersight Targets)

 The following targets are pre-configured in Intersight corresponding to the remote entities and agents that it integrates with.
+Please ignore the Terraform related Targets since we will not be using those in this learning lab.

 ![](intersight-03-iks-hello-images/Picture5.png)